drshahizan/learn-aspnet/project/readme.md

 4. The system is not developed through any open-source-based systems.
 5. The database must consist of more than five tables.
 6. The developed system must incorporate:
-   a.
-Data Manipulation capabilities
+   - Data Manipulation capabilities
-b.
-Sorting & Searching capabilities
+   - Sorting & Searching capabilities
-c.
-User Verification capabilities
+   - User Verification capabilities
-d.
-Varied User Access/Level capabilities
+   - Varied User Access/Level capabilities
-e.
-You are required to use all the concepts that have been learned such as Master Pages, Theme, Skin, Validation Control, Ajax, etc.
+   - You are required to use all the concepts that have been learned such as Master Pages, Theme, Skin, Validation Control, Ajax, etc.
 7. You can also use:
-a.
-Cookie
+   - Cookie
-b.
-Any added function e.g., input validation using validation control (should be highlighted during a presentation)
+   - Any added function e.g., input validation using validation control (should be highlighted during a presentation)
-c.
-Clean, consistent and attractive presentation (good use of HTML + CSS)
+   - Clean, consistent and attractive presentation (good use of HTML + CSS)